Yeeldx/yeeldbox-devdocs/docs/developers/v2/SPECIFICATION.md

 NOTE: Rewards are given as shares of each Vault, which are redeemable for the underlying token that the Vault is wrapping.

-NOTE: It is up to the design of the Treasury to unwrap and further account for the share of the underlying awarded to governance participants, and the other parties in the Yearn ecosystem (including keeper gas fees, protocol development and maintenance costs, etc.)
+NOTE: It is up to the design of the Treasury to unwrap and further account for the share of the underlying awarded to governance participants, and the other parties in the Yeeldx ecosystem (including keeper gas fees, protocol development and maintenance costs, etc.)

 NOTE: The Treasury system could leverage the Vault design, with strategies that just market sell the rewards for YFI.